yhauxell/open-cookie-consent-banner/REGISTRY.md

-# Cookie Consent Banner Registry
+# Open Cookie Consent Banner Registry

 This project is set up as a component registry to distribute the cookie-consent component via the shadcn/ui registry system.